PureStack-Engineering/challenge-cloud-terraform/README.md

 **The Mission:** You must act as the **Security Engineer**.
 Audit the code, run the policy checks, and refactor the Terraform to make it secure without breaking the infrastructure.

 ### 🚦 Certification Levels (Choose your Difficulty)
-State your target level in your Pull Request.
+State your target level in your Pull Request (or final commit message).

 #### 🥉 Level 3: Essential / Mid-Level
 * **Focus:** Basic Security Hygiene.